Bjerring/Bjerring.github.io/_posts/2019-12-01-Scenario-Generation-using-Bootstrapping.markdown

 ## Long-term and Short-term Tail Scenarios

 When sampling from historical data, then we have so far assumed that data from 3 years ago is eqully representative as data from yesterday.
-This is not true in reality, as the current economic situation might be vastly different from the one three years ago.
+This is probably not true in reality, as the current economic situation might be vastly different from the one three years ago.
 Hence, we should put more weight on newer data.

 We motify the block bootstrap model a bit, so that we sample from a truncated normal distribution instead of a uniform distribution.
 The truncated normal distribution is basically the left side of the normal distribution, and looks like this.